Keurig Smart Brewer - Hero background

 Why It's Good

-• App is surprisingly responsive and intuitive—no crashes or connectivity issues in 6-week window
+• App is surprisingly responsive and intuitive—no crashes in 6 weeks

-• Three brew sizes (6/10/15oz) cover most household drink preferences without compromising
+• Three brew sizes cover household preferences without compromise

-• Daily cleanup takes 2 minutes tops—eject pod, rinse head, done
+• Cleanup takes 2 minutes—eject pod, rinse, done

 Cons